dvudd/CI_PP4/README.md

 ## Development
 ### Project Inception
+The main goal of the project was to create a easy to use and non-distracting app for students.
+### Database ERD
+The database was planned out using [dbdiagram.io](https://dbdiagram.io), this was a huge help when creating the models.
 ### Look and feel
-One goal of the project was to create a modern, minimalistic and clutter-free aestethic which doesn't distract the user from learning.
+To get a basic layout on how the website should look I used Balsamiq Wireframes.
+The main goal was to create an minimal clutter-free look that doesn't distract the users from using the flash cards.
+To give the quiz a more appealing and "fluid" look I looked back on the JavaScript from my previous project [Dungeons and Dices](https://github.com/dvudd/CI_PP2).

 ## Testing
 ### Validator Testing